axelson/scenic_asteroids/README.md

 * `D` - Move right
 * `SPC` - Shoot an asteroid

-Use the mouse to target the asteroids
+Use the mouse to target the asteroids (or your finger if you're running with a Nerves touch screen)

 Have fun!